snakonechny/flight-delays/README.md

-# flight-delays Project
+# Flight Delays Project
 Project brewing for a long time; revived again in Jul 2021

 ## Intro

 Predicting flight delays is a common task for beginner's machine learning projects.
-It's a straightforward real world example of how one can take [readily available data](https://www.transtats.bts.gov), run some rudimentary analyses on it, and produce a relatively good classifier for delay/no delay outcome.
+It's a straightforward real world example of how one can take [readily available data](https://www.transtats.bts.gov/DL_SelectFields.asp?gnoyr_VQ=FGK&QO_fu146_anzr=b0-gvzr), run some rudimentary analyses on it, and produce a relatively good classifier for delay/no delay outcome.

 The issue with most of these projects is how they conceptualize a delay.
 The unit of analysis is generally correct - it's a particular flight that will experience a delay/no delay outcome, not a plane or an airline.
 However, the explanatory variables that can be used to make a prediction go beyond just attributes of a plane or a flight.
 In fact, there are endless factors that can cause both a particular departure to be delayed, many of which are *systemic* (those belonging to the system in which a particular flight is operated) and not to the _physical airplane_ that's doing the flying.